Eli-codesss/Eli-codesss/README.md

-- 👋 Hi, I’m @Eli-codesss
-- 👀 I’m interested in mobile app development
+- Front-end developer in the making
-- 🌱 I’m currently learning java and C++
+- Currently learning JavaScript
-- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: elikpliyaa@gmail.com